phpbench/benchmarks-containers/README.md

 --------

 ```
+aura/di                             3.1.0   A serializable dependency
+injection container with constructor and setter injectio...
 illuminate/container                v5.2.28 The Illuminate Container package.
 league/container                    2.2.0   A fast and intuitive dependency injection container.
 php-di/php-di                       5.2.2   The dependency injection container